Hexheld/hexheld-docs/MD/Power Noise.md

 The maximum offset is `15`.
 If the accumulator value is interpreted as fixed-point, the maximum considered offset is `1.875`.

-### Flags
+### Slope Flags

 Flags specify how to modify the accumulator on every sample of a portion.
 They are contained in the lower 6 bits of the `SLO7` register.

 Bits 0 and 1 specify the modification direction of Portions B and A, respectively.
 If clear, offset is added to the accumulator.
 If set, offset is subtracted from the accumulator.

 Bits 2 and 3 specify that the accumulator should reset on the first sample of Portions B and A, respectively.
 If clear, the accumulator will be modified by an offset as normal.
-If set, the accumulator will instead be directly set to `$00` for addition or `$7F` for subtraction.
+If set, the accumulator will instead be directly set to `$00` if the portion adds, or `$7F` if the portion subtracts.

 Bits 4 and 5 specify how to handle accumulator overflows/underflows in Portions B and A, respectively.
-If clear, the accumulator value will wrap around and continue on the other end of the range.
+If clear, the accumulator value will wrap around and continue from the other extreme.
 If set, the accumulator value will be clipped at `$7F` on overflow or `$00` on underflow.

-### Control
+### Slope Control

 The `SLO7` register manages the operation of the slope channel: